islam3ouf/Linear-Algebra-Visualization-With-Python/01-Vector-Visualization/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute the code in accordance with the terms of the license.
+You are welcome to use, modify, distribute, and build upon this work under the terms of the license.

-See the **LICENSE** file for more information.
+For complete license information, see the **LICENSE** file.

 ---

 # ⭐ Support

-If you found this project useful and enjoyed the visual approach to learning Linear Algebra, consider giving the repository a ⭐ on GitHub.
+If this project helped you better understand Linear Algebra or inspired you to build your own mathematical visualizations, consider giving the repository a ⭐ on GitHub.

-Your support motivates the continued development of new visualizations and helps more learners discover the project.
+Your support helps the project reach more learners and encourages the continued development of new visualizations and educational content.

+Every star, issue, discussion, and contribution is greatly appreciated.

 ---

 # 🙏 Acknowledgements

-Special thanks to the educators and open-source communities whose work has inspired this project.
+Special thanks to everyone who has contributed to the open-source scientific Python ecosystem.

+This project would not have been possible without the incredible educational resources provided by the community.

-In particular:
+In particular, thanks to:

-- **3Blue1Brown** for the outstanding visual approach to mathematics.
+- **3Blue1Brown** for the inspiring visual teaching style presented in the *Essence of Linear Algebra* series.
-- **Gilbert Strang** for making Linear Algebra accessible to millions of students.
+- **Gilbert Strang** for his outstanding contributions to Linear Algebra education.
+- The **NumPy** community for making numerical computing simple and powerful.
-- The **NumPy** and **Matplotlib** communities for providing powerful scientific computing tools.
+- The **Matplotlib** community for providing exceptional visualization tools.

-This project is an independent educational implementation inspired by these resources and is **not affiliated with or endorsed by them**.
+This repository is an independent educational implementation inspired by these resources and is **not affiliated with, sponsored by, or endorsed by any of them**.

 ---